 A St. Lucia legacy

-Business View Magazine interviews Gordon Charles, CEO of the JQ Charles Group of Companies, as part of our focus on St. Lucia businesses.
+Business View Caribbean interviews Gordon Charles, CEO of the JQ Charles Group of Companies, as part of our focus on St. Lucia businesses.

 Founded in 1944 by Sir Joseph Quentin Charles, JQ Charles Ltd. started as a small Castries-based grocery retail operation on the island of St. Lucia.
 “My grandfather was a consummate businessman with tremendous business acumen,” says current Company CEO, Gordon Charles.
 “The business grew and grew to a point where he expanded it into something significant because there was so much opportunity, at the time, on our small island.”